-By Jacqueline Leung • February 03, 2017•Writers in Residence, Features, Advice on Passing the Bar Exam
+By Jacqueline Leung • February 03, 2017•Writers in Residence, Features, Bar Exam

 The past month has been a period of transition.
 As I continue adjusting to life as a mother of three children, I balance a (mostly) flexible schedule.
 My partner returned to work full time two weeks ago.
 While there have been occasional challenges, especially when dealing with the needs of an infant and toddler, it has been an amazing experience.

 In early January, I registered for the March MPRE.
 I registered for it before, but did not take the exam due to being sick with pneumonia.
 One of the joys of living where I do is I am often ill during the winter months due to the cold, wet weather.
 I hope I do not get pneumonia again.